glaucopater/ReactAutocompletion/README.md

 The main App component manages the main container with the input box.
 On page loading the remote live data are retrieved.
 The second small class manages the results in a list.
-The idea was to present all the found matching items for the auto completion box highlighting the
-the section of the matched content.
+The idea was to present all the found matching items for the auto completion box highlighting the section of the matched content.

+The Enter Key clear all the result if the search field is empty!

+To run the app: npm install && npm start